Info on the Animal Classes Amphibians and Reptiles

 Amphibians are ectothermic animals.

-Amphibians live on the ground and in the water.
+Amphibians live on land and in the water.

 Amphibians develop from larvae into adult animals (metamorphosis).

 Amphibians are vertebrates and developed from fish about 416 to 359 million years ago.
 The word “amphibian” derives from Ancient Greek (amphibios: “life of both kinds”).
 This exactly describes their way of living: Unlike fish, they can partly spent time ashore, too.
 Generally they are subdivided into three groups: anurans, caudates, and caecilians.

 The most significant difference to other animal species is the metamorphosis amphibians are going through during their lifetime (see Reproduction).
 Normally they have a thin and moist skin.
 Only toads have a dry and leathery skin.

 Amphibians usually live near waters as they would dehydrate in dry regions.

 During the larval stage, most amphibians feed on plants.
 After the metamorphosis they almost exclusively feed on meat.

 Amphibians can climb, jump, walk, crawl, swim, and dive.

 How Do Amphibians Reproduce?